Coming soon

 The VCT favours scale-up opportunities, rather than startups: well managed, established, unquoted companies with a clear market fit, typically generating revenues of £2 million or more.

 The investment team believes that companies at a similar stage of growth tend to face similar problems.
-Therefore, by focusing solely on scale-ups, the VCT can pool this experience and help companies navigate common pitfalls while creating sector diversity within the portfolio.
+Therefore, by focusing solely on scale-ups, the VCT can share its experience and help companies navigate common pitfalls while creating sector diversity within the portfolio.

 Puma looks to add value by establishing best practices, supporting strategy refinement and networking opportunities through Puma’s Senior Management and CFO Clubs.